sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.loadState(document)
    :module: RoadRunner

-   Loads the saved state of simulation, e.g. integrator, steady state solver, simulation results, given a string for file path.
+   Loads the saved state of a RoadRunner instance, e.g. integrator, steady state solver, simulation results, given a string for file path.
    All simulation calls after this function will start from the resumed state.